microsoft/botframework-components/packages/Telephony/Readme.md

 * When a stop recording result is received and indicates error, the dialog throws an `ErrorResponseException`.

 ## **Aggregate DTMF Input (n)**
-Prompts the user for multiple inputs that are aggregated until a fixed character length is reached
+Prompts the user for multiple inputs that are aggregated until a specified character length is met or exceeded.
+Speech, DTMF inputs, and chat provided characters can all be used to provide input, but any inputs that aren't the characters 1,2,3,4,5,6,7,8,9,0,#,*, or some combination of said characters are dropped.

 #### Parameters
 * Batch Length